mflx/academic-kickstart/content/post/202512-AI-Tooling.md

 Here is an (incomplete) overview of tools and little helpers that are based on or use AI technologies.

 Short reminder: for many documents and other artefacts (like roadmaps PRDs etc)it is not the finished document that makes it effective, but **the communication and alignment** about and around it.
 The tool cannot replace this social level of an artifact.
 Nevertheless, it may be a good way to fill a blank sheet or to start the conversation.
+Also, outcome over output.
+Delivery thoughtfull questions, not lines of code.<br>
 <br>

 ## Text creation, synthesising of information